+METHODS:

-METHODS: Cold Water Curly-leaf Pondweed Point Intercept Survey:
+Curly-leaf Pondweed Point-intercept Survey:

-Using a standard formula that takes into account the shoreline shape and distance, islands, water clarity, depth and total acreage, Michelle Nault (WDNR) generated a 454 point sampling grid for Clear Lake (Appendix I).
-Using this grid, we completed a density survey where we sampled for CLP at each point on the grid.
-We located each survey point using a handheld mapping GPS unit (Garmin 76CSx), and used a rake to sample an approximately 2.5ft section of the bottom.
-CLP was assigned a rake fullness value of 1-3 as an estimation of abundance (Figure 2).
-We also recorded visual sightings of CLP within six feet of the sample point.
+Using a standard formula that takes into account the shoreline shape and distance, islands, water clarity, depth, and total acreage, Michelle Nault (WDNR) generated the original 454 point sampling grid for Clear Lake (Appendix I) in 2012.
+Using this same grid in 2017, we completed a density survey where we sampled for Curly-leaf pondweed at each point in the lake.
+We located survey points using a handheld mapping GPS unit (Garmin 76CSx) and used a rake to sample an approximately 2.5ft section of the bottom.
+When found, CLP was assigned a rake fullness value of 1-3 as an estimation of abundance (Figure 2).
+We also noted visual sightings of CLP within six feet of the sample point.